plungepool/wiki-dot-plungepool-dot-dev/README.md

 ## Todo:
 - Automate checking for and resizing large images during deployment pipeline.
-- Create and automate generation of RSS feed and changelog.
+- Create and automate generation of RSS feed and changelog/recent changes page.